 Retail advertisers represented the largest vertical in terms of internet ad spending, at 22% share, slightly up from 21% last year.
 Retail industry spending in 2011 stood at $7.1 billion, up 21% from $5.5 billion a year earlier.

 Financial services was the next-largest vertical, at 13% share, or $4.1 billion, up from 12% share (and $3.2 billion in spending) in 2010.
 Financial services overtook telecom, which fell from 13% share in 2010 to 12% share in 2011, although spending rose from $3.5 to $3.9 billion.
 Automotive advertisers (11%; $3.5 billion) and computing advertisers (8%; $2.7 billion) rounded out the top 5 verticals, both with unchanged share of total revenues from 2010.

 Leisure travel (8%), consumer packaged goods (6%), pharmaceuticals and healthcare (5%), media (5%), and entertainment (4%) were the other verticals comprising the top 10.

-Topics: Analytics & Automated, Automotive, Brand Metrics, Cable, CPG & FMCG, Email, Financial Services, Media & Entertainment, Mobile Phone, Online, Online & Mobile, Paid Search, Pharma & Healthcare, Retail & E-Commerce, Sponsorships, Telecom
+Topics: Analytics & Automated, Automotive, Brand Metrics, Cable, CPG & FMCG, Data-driven, Email, Financial Services, Media & Entertainment, Mobile Phone, Online, Online & Mobile, Paid Search, Pharma & Healthcare, Retail & E-Commerce, Sponsorships, Telecom